triton-inference-server/python_backend/README.md

 [generator](https://docs.python.org/3/glossary.html#term-generator) of
 inference responses returned by a decouple model.
 If the `decoupled` parameter is set to `False`, the `exec` and `async_exec` function will return a single response as shown in the example above.

-Besides, you can set the timeout via the parameter 'timeout' in microseconds.
+Besides, you can set the timeout via the parameter 'timeout' in microseconds within the constructor of `InferenceRequest`.
 If the request times out, the request will respond with an error.
 The default of 'timeout' is 0 which indicates that the request has no timeout.
-Example below shows how to use this feature:
+Example below shows how to use this
+feature:

 ```python
 import triton_python_backend_utils as pb_utils